njohnson2897/readme-generator/output/readme.md

    - [Questions](#questions)

   ## Description
-  This is a project designed to generate professional readme files for coding projects.
-It is a command line application that takes user responses to prompts and generates a readme file containing those responses.
+  It is a project designed to generate efficient readme files for new coding projects

   ## Installation
-  "npm install" to  install the necessary packages
+  npm install will install the necessary packages to run the project

   ## Usage
-  This project is used to efficiently generate readme files for coding projects without having to spend time creating and editing markdown files manually.
+  It is used to create readme files without having to edit any markdown text

   ## Contributing
   N/A

   ## Tests
+  npm test

   ## Questions
-  If you have any questions, please feel free to reach out over [email](mailto:) or check out the project repo on [GitHub](github.com/)
+  If you have any questions, please feel free to reach out over [email](mailto:njohnson2897@gmail.com) or check out the project repo on [GitHub](github.com/njohnson2897)